Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/README.md

 ---

-# Data Structure and Initial Checks
+# Data Structure and Model Building

 10,878 entries (294 records x 37 fields)
 The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
 A description of each table is as follows: